Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Results

 Fig.~\ref{profile} depicts the snapshot of the resulting transverse profile of an event, where each panel adds one level of substructure, using the parameters for the bSat model.
 The last panel is a zoomed in version of the previous one.

-In Fig. \ref{mod_bSat}, we find not only that the bSat model with the modified profile describes the coherent data well, but also that the description of the incoherent data for small $|t|$ improves.
+In Fig.~\ref{mod_bSat}, we find not only that the bSat model with the modified profile describes the coherent data well, but also that the description of the incoherent data for small $|t|$ improves.
 This gives us confidence in our choice of modified proton profile.
 For the rest of the paper we will refer to this modified bSat model as bSat.

-In Fig.\ref{master} we show the incoherent cross section for the models considered against the photoproduction measurement of $J/\Psi$-mesons at $W=75$ GeV from H1 \cite{Alexa:2013xxa}, for both the saturated and non-saturated dipole models.
+In Fig.~\ref{master} we show the incoherent cross section for the models considered against the photoproduction measurement of $J/\Psi$-mesons at $W=75$ GeV from H1 \cite{Alexa:2013xxa}, for both the saturated and non-saturated dipole models.
 Proton size fluctuations are seen to give an insignificant contribution to the incoherent cross section, and thus we can safely ignore this geometrical fluctuation henceforth.
 We see that the larger hotspot model agrees well with the data in the low momentum transfer region $|t|<2.5~$GeV$^2$, but underestimates the data points at very low $|t|$ values.
 The smallest $|t|$ region with $|t|<0.3~$GeV$^2$ is improved by the inclusion of saturation scale fluctuations.
 We also show the separate contribution from the saturation scale fluctuations.
 As discussed above, the bSat model contains one more parameter in its modified proton shape function, which improves the small $|t|$ description of the incoherent spectrum.
-For $|t| > 2.5~$GeV$^{-2}$ the data is only well described by the refined hotspot model which contains ten hotspots within each of the original three hotspots.
+For $|t| > 2.5~$GeV$^2$ the data is only well described by the refined hotspot model which contains ten hotspots within each of the original three hotspots.
 As can be seen in the figure, including fluctuations of the saturation scale, as well as larger and smaller hotspots gives a good description of the measured data for the entire spectrum of $|t|<7~$GeV$^2$.

 In Fig. \ref{coherent}, we show the measured coherent cross-section \cite{Alexa:2013xxa}.
 Here, the coherent cross-section is well described by both models.
-Note that the hotspots in the bSat model has a modified profile, and we see that the smaller hotspot do not affect the coherent cross-section.
+Note that the hotspots in the bSat model has a modified profile.
+As desired, we see that the smaller hotspots do not affect the coherent cross-section.

 In Fig.~\ref{fig:EICprediction} we show the resulting $t$-spectrum for very large $|t|$ for both the saturated and non-saturated versions of the dipole model.
 Here we see that two levels of substructure is not enough to describe the data when $|t|\gtrsim 12.5$~GeV$^2$.
 The description of the data improves significantly by the inclusion of one extra level of substructure.